-Manage pain and illness with the Alexander Technique
+Reduce chronic muscular pain and tension with the Alexander Technique

 There is clinical evidence to show that people with Parkinson’s Disease have experienced improved postural muscle tone, coordination, balance and flexibility following a course of Alexander Technique lessons.
 Many people experiencing arthritis, Repetitive Strain Injury (RSI), frozen shoulder, fibromyalgia and Chronic Fatigue Syndrome (CFS) also use the Alexander Technique to help manage their conditions.

 Over the years we develop unhelpful habits and patterns in the way we move and rest.
 We often use more force and effort than is really necessary causing excessive muscular tension and strain on the joints and spine.
 This can lead to tissue damage and which if untreated, can result in persistent pain.
 When we’re in pain, we tend to hold our breath and tighten our muscles even more.